 The overall impression is that Arsenal is more ruthless.
 The team can switch from a 4-3-3 formation to a 4-2-3-1.
 Pressing intensity is greater.
 The confidence of the starting players and impact subs is as well.
 And the goals can come from the impact subs.

-The first way to do this is through transfers, of course.
-Riccardo Calafiori cut an interesting figure at Euro 2024 despite Italiy’s results.
-He arrives to improve the defensive line for $54m.
-This is a player who can also help Arsenal better build-up from the back.
+Last season, Arsenal improved by bringing in players like Riccardo Calafiori whi cut an interesting figure at Euro 2024 despite Italy’s results.
+He arrived to improve the defensive line for $54m.
+This is a player who can also help Arsenal build up better from the back.

-After many discussions, Arsenal has also come to an agreement with Real Sociedad for the transfer of Mikel Merino.
-The midfielder was a great impact sub for champions Spain in the same Euro 2024.
+After many discussions, Arsenal has also came to an agreement with Real Sociedad for the transfer of Mikel Merino.
+The midfielder had a great impact as a substitute for the champions of Spain in the same Euro 2024.
+Merino became an unexpected lone striker for Arsenal toward the latter part of last season.

 This tells us two fundamental things: